Akola–Ratlam line

 The Akola–Ratlam rail line is a railway line in India linking Akola in Maharashtra with Ratlam in Madhya Pradesh.
-As of January 2023, Ratlam to Dr. Ambedkar Nagar, Sanawad to Khandwa and Akot to Akola Has been Completed.

 History

+The Holkar State Railway was established in 1874 as a metre-gauge line originating from the Great Indian Peninsula Railway (GIPR) station at Khandwa and extending northwards.
+The railway reached Indore in 1876 following the completion of the Holkar–Narmada Bridge across the Narmada River.
+The line had a total length of 138 km.
+The railway was financed by the Maharaja of Indore Tukojirao Holkar II and was owned by the Indore State.

-The Akola–Ratlam metre-gauge line was opened in 1963.
-Dhulghat Spiral is a unique spiral located on this metre-gauge section at around 2 kilometres from Dhulghat station towards Akola.
-It is also called 'Char Cha Akda' in Marathi and 'Char Ka Aankda' in Hindi, which in English means 'the figure 4' – railway tracks are arranged like 4.
+The Dhulghat Spiral is a spiral located on this metre-gauge section at around 2 km from Dhulghat station towards Akola.
+It is also called चार चा आकडा (cār cā ākḍā) in Marathi, "the figure four"—as the tracks are arranged as if resembling the Devanagari numeral ४ (4).

-In 2008, the Union Cabinet approved the gauge conversion for the Ratlam–Mhow–Khandwa–Akola railway line of 472.64 km.
-The gauge conversion is in process.
+In 2008, the Union Cabinet approved gauge conversion for the 473 km long Ratlam–Mhow–Khandwa–Akola railway line.
+As of August 2026, gauge conversion is still in progress.
+It entails the following three sections (from north-west to south-east):